Giants in General

 - Monochromatic Eyes: Depending on the Artist, sometimes Hela has normal (albeit eerily green) eyes, but more often that not she is drawn as having either totally white, green or red eyes.

 - Most Common Super Power: She is usually drawn as being incredibly uh... well endowed up top.
 Especially in the Ultimate Marvel universe.

-- Ms. Fanservice: She's drawn with a skintight catsuit at her most discreet, and titles such as Siege and X-Factor give her an Absolute Cleavage that show that she got bestowed with the Most Common Super Power.
+- Ms. Fanservice: She's drawn with a skintight catsuit at her most discreet, and titles such as Siege and X-Factor give her a Navel-Deep Neckline that shows that she got bestowed with the Most Common Super Power.
 Then there's her Ultimate Marvel counterpart, where instead of a catsuit she wears a few pieces of armor and a thong.